marticliment/UniGetUI/readme.md

 ## Features

- - WingetUI has the ability to install, update and uninstall packages from Winget, Scoop and Chocolatey.
+ - WingetUI has the ability to install, update and uninstall packages from Winget (including Microsoft Store), Scoop, Chocolatey, pip and npm.
 WingetUI will also detect if your manually-installed apps can be updated!
  - It can also upgrade and uninstall previously installed packages — as well as uninstall built-in Windows apps!
  - WingetUI has the ability to both import and export the packages of your choice, so that you can easily install them in the future.
  - WingetUI supports managing Scoop buckets with an interface.